oliu-io/oliu-io.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I will be attending [NeurIPS 2023](https://nips.cc/) in NOLA.
-Let’s meet up!
+Flying over to NOLA to attend [NeurIPS 2023](https://nips.cc/)---let’s meet up!
+[Michael](https://hannamw.github.io/) and I will be presenting our work on [mechanistic interpretability](https://arxiv.org/abs/2305.00586) of decoder language models for mathematical reasoning tasks.